Chapter OneThe House Used Otherwise

 “No.”

-That stopped me.
 She broke a piece of cornbread and handed half to her father before taking her own.
 “Only the ones making work where there was work enough already.”

 I had no answer ready.
 That was rare then.
-So I ate.

 Rain fell from the shed roof in steady strings.
 The creek ran full behind the mill.
 The wheel turned and turned, indifferent to every word spoken under that roof.
 I remember looking at her hands again and thinking that she did not waste motion.